What are the most impactful network detection and response use cases in enterprise security?

 Why this matters:

-- False positives drop when hypotheses are validated with evidence
+- False positives decline when validated with evidence

 Where NetWitness Fits In

-NetWitness strengthens these use cases by providing full packet capture, session reconstruction, and port-agnostic visibility across hybrid, cloud-supported, and SASE environments.
-Its platform combines behavioral context, threat intelligence, and investigation-grade network evidence, delivering visibility across network, endpoint, logs, identity, and cloud data sources.
+NetWitness strengthens these use cases by delivering full packet capture, session reconstruction, and port-agnostic visibility across hybrid and cloud-supported environments.

-Strong NDR solutions give security teams clarity through evidence.
-They expose attacker entry points, reveal data movement, simplify encrypted traffic analysis, and support decisive response through verifiable network insight.
-As threats evolve, network-level evidence remains one of the few constant attackers cannot avoid leaving behind.
+Strong network detection and response solutions give security teams clarity rooted in evidence.
+They expose attacker entry points, reveal data movement, simplify encrypted analysis, and support decisive response.

 Frequently Asked Questions